Old Bailey: In popular culture

-The Old Bailey has been mentioned and featured in numerous fictional works including film, video games and literature.
+The Old Bailey has been mentioned and featured in numerous works of fiction, including film, video games, and literature such as Charles Dickens's book, A Tale of Two Cities.
 Notable examples include V for Vendetta and its film adaptation, in which the title character demolishes it to gain the public's attention, and Justice League and its director's cut, in which Wonder Woman foils a terrorist bomb plot.
 In Agatha Christie's play Witness for the Prosecution, the murder trial of Leonard Vole is held at the Old Bailey.
 It is also a central location in The Great Ace Attorney: Adventures and its sequel, The Great Ace Attorney 2: Resolve, in which many of the trials in the games' plot take place.
 Rumpole of the Bailey is a British television series created and written by the British writer and barrister John Mortimer, in which Horace Rumpole, an elderly London barrister, defends a broad variety of clients, often underdogs.
 In The Pirates of Penzance, upon defeating the police, the pirates declare that "No pirate band will take its stand / At the Central Criminal Court."